FOUNDATION

 people singing!"[6]

-This was apparently the first time the other ones really got aware of David.
+This was apparently the first time the other ones really got aware of Dave,

 "I looked so pretty in my Marks & Spencer jumper and my corduroy trousers."[7]

-And Vince: "Dave Gahan was the local fashion accessory of Basildon.
-He
+Vince: "Dave Gahan was the local fashion accessory of Basildon.
+He was the

-was the New Romantic.
-He was rumoured to have attended the club Blitz in London,
+New Romantic.
+He was rumoured to have attended the club Blitz in London, so it was

-so it was all very glamorous.
-So, we decided to get him in as a front man because
+all very glamorous.
+So, we decided to get him in as a front man because he was

-"He did have a sense of style, and I think that was one of the reasons why we
+Martin: "He did have a sense of style, and I think that was one of the reasons

 especially me."[12]

-However, the new band was complete now.
-It's not quite sure when the first common
+The new band was complete now.
+It's not quite clear when the first common gig

-gig took place.
-Some people say it was May 31, 1980, others say it was
+took place.
+Some people say it was 31 May 1980, other people say it was

 calm down.